Quarry: Problems

-Quarries in level areas with shallow groundwater or which are located close to surface water often have engineering problems with drainage.
+Quarries in level areas that are located in flat terrain, in places where groundwater sits close to the surface, or which are located close to surface water often have engineering problems with drainage.
 Generally the water is removed by pumping while the quarry is operational, but for high inflows more complex approaches may be required.
 For example, the Coquina quarry is excavated to more than 60 ft below sea level.

 To reduce surface leakage, a moat lined with clay was constructed around the entire quarry.
 Groundwater entering the pit is pumped up into the moat.
 As a quarry becomes deeper, water inflows generally increase and it also becomes more expensive to lift the water higher during removal; this can become the limiting factor in quarry depth.
 Some water-filled quarries are worked from beneath the water, by dredging.

 Many people and municipalities consider quarries to be eyesores and require various abatement methods to address problems with noise, dust, and appearance.
-One of the more effective and famous examples of successful quarry restoration is Butchart Gardens in Victoria, British Columbia, Canada.
+A well-known effective and famous example of successful quarry restoration is Butchart Gardens in Victoria, British Columbia, Canada.

 A further problem is pollution of roads from trucks leaving the quarries.
 To control and restrain the pollution of public roads, wheel washing systems are becoming more common.